 During the years 2011-2013, a unified Quality Management System was implemented at the Office, leading to ISO 9001:2008 certification of all its activities in 2013.
 The ISO 9001:2008 project has increased efficiency of the processes across the Office via a rigorous analysis and improvement cycle.
-The Quality Management System is now at the heart of the Office's knowledge-sharing culture, by making available its processes and measurements to all the Office's staff in a transparent manner.

-In November 2014, coinciding with its 20th anniversary, the Office inaugurated the new wing of its headquarters.
+In November 2014, in conjunction with its 20th anniversary, the Office inaugurated the new wing of its headquarters.
 The new facilities were occupied during the early part of 2015 and provide staff with a modern, state-of-the-art work environment.

-The Cooperation Fund reached more than 370 implementations across the national and regional IP offices in 2015.
-Six of the seven Convergence Programme projects were also endorsed by the Administrative Board in 2015.
+The Cooperation Fund reached more than 370 implementations across the EU IP offices in 2015.
+Also in 2015, six of the seven Convergence Programme projects were endorsed by the Administrative Board.

-Following entry into force of the trade mark legislative reform in 2016, the Office became the European Union Intellectual Property Office (EUIPO).
+Following entry into force of the trade mark reform legislation in 2016, the Office became the European Union Intellectual Property Office (EUIPO).

-1.4 ACHIEVEMENTS OF THE STRATEGIC PLAN 2011-2015
+1.4 Achievements of the Strategic Plan 2011-2015